A. Library use on premises

 A. Lost or Damaged Library materials

-Library fines for lost or damaged items are as follows:
+Library charges for lost or damaged items are as follows:

 - $75.00 minimum charge (lost item)